 You can wear your ugly Christmas sweater with pride this year.
 Especially if you’re flying on Alaska Airlines.

-National Ugly Holiday Sweater Day (one of the more fun invented holidays) is December 15, and Alaska is celebrating by offering a perk to customers flying with them.
+National Ugly Holiday Sweater Day (one of the more fun invented holidays) is Dec.
+21, and Alaska is celebrating once again by offering a perk to customers flying in them.

-If you happen to be flying on any Alaska, Virgin America or Horizon Air flight on that next Friday, remember to wear your ugly holiday sweater and the airline will offer you early boarding.
+If you happen to be flying on any Alaska Airlines flight on the third Friday in December, remember to wear your ugly holiday sweater and the airline will offer you early boarding.
 Assuming everyone else on your flight doesn't have the same idea, you can avoid some of the frustration of boarding and get your carry-on in the overhead compartment.

-The airlines are also playing holiday music during boarding throughout the month of December to get passengers in a holiday mood.
+The airline is also playing holiday music during boarding and offering a free selection of holiday movies to get passengers in a festive mood all month long.

-The airline is (of course) encouraging passengers to take photos and share them on social media with the hashtags #UglySweaterDay and #MostWestCoast.
+The airline is (of course) encouraging passengers to take photos and share them on social media with the hashtags #UglySweaterDay and #iFlyAlaska.
 If you need a sweater, Amazon has some horrifically ugly options.